Skip to Main Content

 1774

 Lord Dunmore, the last royal governor of Virginia, sends the provincial militia against the Indians of the Northwest Territory.
-The brief but fierce Lord Dunmore’s War results in a tentative agreement by the Shawnee to stay north of the Ohio River.
+The brief but fierce Lord Dunmore’s War resulted in a tentative agreement by the Shawnee to stay north of the Ohio River.

 1780 and 1782